 RTD A Line.
 BEST DEAL.
 This new commuter train on the Union Station-Denver International Airport runs every 15 minutes most of the day.
 Ride time: 37 minutes.
 Six intermediary stations offer parking.
 Fare is $9 each way; half-price for 65+, Medicare, students 19 and under with ID.
 Your ticket includes transfers to/from other routes.
 Also it is $2 daily to park at an RTD Park-n-Ride facility, with the first 24 hours FREE.
 SkyRide routes AB, AF, AS and AD, and some local and regional bus routes as well as stations have been affected.
 Click here for details.
 RTD airport service fares actually were lowered from $13 with the opening of the new line.
-A new parking lot at 61st and Peña is FREE and located at the RTD A Line station.
+The parking lot at 61st and Peña is FREE and located at the RTD A Line station.

 SuperShuttle.
 Shared van, $19 to $34 per person between DIA and a central point in select other communities (Boulder, Golden, Fort Collins and others).
 Door-to-door, private shuttle for small groups, private sedan and private SUV also available.